hchenqide/ThesisNotes/note-04.30 cadical interface; debug.md

   84 and 45 are closely related
     with clause at the beginning: `addClause (0): 84 ~45 ~5 0`, and 5 is assumed before 84
-  so in the learned clause, the propagation literal might not be the decision literal of the conflict level, though this is kind of rare revert the assertion and early exit for conflicts within assumptions, keep the original analyeFinal
+  so in the learned clause, the propagation literal might not be the decision literal of the conflict level, though this is kind of rare revert the assertion and early exit for conflicts within assumptions, keep the original analyzeFinal